lab1092/blender-manual_ja/manual/modifiers/introduction.rst

 Deform
 ======

-The :guilabel:`Deform` group of modifiers only change the shape of an object, and are available for meshes, and often texts, curves, surfaces and/or lattices.
+The :guilabel:`Deform` group of modifiers only change the shape of an object without adding new geometry, and are available for meshes, and often texts, curves, surfaces and/or lattices.

 :doc:`Armature </modifiers/deform/armature>`